gohyiqian/FiveFingersGame/Readme.md

 - [x] Add mouse-click & keypress eventlisteners
 - [x] Add corresponding colors when button is activated
 - [x] Add some music effects when button is activated correctly vs wrongly
-- [ ] Add requestAnimationFrame function to loop animations
+- [x] Add requestAnimationFrame or setInterval function to loop animations
-- [ ] Define a threshold for 'correctness'
+- [x] Define a threshold for 'correct' button hit
 - [ ] Add scoring based of # of correct timing of activating the buttons
 - [ ] Add gradient trail for movement
+- [ ] Add songs that is broken down into 5 notes
+- [ ] Add progress bar
+- [ ] Add ability to save game progress

 ## Implementation